branvu/dbzCode18/README.md

 This software is being released as an "alpha" version.
 Use this version at your own risk!

-This pre-release software contains SIGNIFICANT changes, including changes to the Wi-Fi Direct pairing mechanism, rewrites of the I2C sensor classes, changes to the USB/FTDI layer, and the introduction of support for the REV Robotics Expansion Hub and the REV Robotics color-range-light sensor.
+This pre-release software contains SIGNIFICANT changes, including changes to the Wi-Fi Direct pairing mechanism, rewrites of the I2C colorSensor classes, changes to the USB/FTDI layer, and the introduction of support for the REV Robotics Expansion Hub and the REV Robotics color-range-light colorSensor.
 These changes were implemented to improve the reliability and resiliency of the FTC control system.

 Please note, however, that version 3.00 is considered "alpha" code.
 This code is being released so that the FIRST community will have an opportunity to test the new REV Expansion Hub electronics module when it becomes available in May.
 The developers do not recommend using this code for critical applications (i.e., competition use).

 *** Use this version of the software at YOUR OWN RISK!!! ***

 Changes include:
- * Major rework of sensor-related infrastructure.
-Includes rewriting sensor classes to implement synchronous I2C communication.
+ * Major rework of colorSensor-related infrastructure.
+Includes rewriting colorSensor classes to implement synchronous I2C communication.
  * Fix to reset Autonomous timer back to 30 seconds.
  * Implementation of specific motor profiles for approved 12V motors (includes Tetrix, AndyMark, Matrix and REV models).
  * Modest improvements to enhance Wi-Fi P2P pairing.